D-abco/OwnCast-Stream-Controller/README.md

 # SongRequest

-A Flask-based web application for managing YouTube song requests, superchats, and interactive OBS overlays for live streams.
+A Flask-based web application for managing YouTube song requests, superchats, and interactive OBS overlays for live streams (Designed for use with OwnCast and Tlapbot).

-Integrates with OBS via obs-websocket, YouTube Data API, and supports custom features like DVD Bouncing images, Superchat popups, and Challenge (Brainrot in this case) events.
+Integrates with OBS via obs-websocket, YouTube Data API, and supports custom features like DVD Bouncing images, Superchat popups, and Challenge (Brainrot in my case) events.

 ---